OpenShelf-OpenDesk/ebook-marketplace/README.md

 - Add Polygon Mumbai Testnet to metamask networks (**Please note, this platform is currently functional only on Polygon Matic Testnet**).
 Search on **[chainlist.org](https://chainlist.org/)**, click Add to Metamask.
 - Add test matic tokens from **[Polygon Faucet](https://faucet.polygon.technology/)**
 - Connect to the website and you are good to go.
+- To get any book on rent first go to --> **[SuperFluid Dashboard](https://app.superfluid.finance/)** and then connect with the same account from which you want to rent the book.
+- Then deposit some matic to superfluid.
+And you are good to get any book on rent if available.

 ## **Developer Team**